riyaz28/Memory-Tiles/README.md

 # Memory-Tiles

-Memory Tiles is a challenging and fun game to play.

 How to play this game:

 1.You start from Level-1 where the webpage will tell you what tile to remember.